Bruce Hornsby: The Range

 In 1984, Hornsby formed Bruce Hornsby and the Range, who were signed to RCA Records in 1985.
 Besides Hornsby, Range members were David Mansfield (guitar, mandolin, violin), George Marinelli (guitars and backing vocals), former Ambrosia member Joe Puerta (bass guitar and backing vocals), and John Molo (drums).

 Hornsby's recording career started with the biggest hit he has had to date, "The Way It Is".
 It reached number one on the Billboard Hot 100 in December 1986.
 The song described aspects of homelessness, the American civil rights movement and institutional racism.
 It has since been sampled by at least six rap artists, including Tupac Shakur, E-40, and Mase.

 With the success of the single, the album The Way It Is received the RIAA certification of multi-platinum.
 It included "Mandolin Rain" (co-written, as many of Hornsby's early songs were, with his brother John), another top-five hit.
 "Every Little Kiss" peaked at number 14 on the Billboard Hot 100 in July 1987.
 Other tracks on the album helped establish what some labeled the "Virginia sound", a mixture of rock, jazz, and bluegrass.
-Bruce Hornsby and the Range won the Grammy Award for Best New Artist in 1987, beating out Glass Tiger, Nu Shooz, Simply Red, and Timbuk3.
+Bruce Hornsby and the Range won the Grammy Award for Best New Artist in 1987, defeating Glass Tiger, Nu Shooz, Simply Red, and Timbuk3.

-Hornsby and the Range's sound was distinctive for its use of syncopation in Hornsby's piano solos, a bright piano sound and an extensive use of synthesizers as background for Hornsby's solos.
-John Molo's drumbeats were often looped throughout the recorded versions of songs.
+Hornsby and the Range's sound was distinctive for its use of syncopation in Hornsby's piano solos, a bright piano sound and an extensive use of synthesizers as background for Hornsby's solos, and on all the hits, a Linn drum machine and Oberheim OB-X for bass.
 They are typical double-time beats, which allowed Hornsby and the rest of the band to do more with their solos.

-Hornsby and the Range's second album, Scenes from the Southside (on which Peter Harris replaced Mansfield) was released in 1988.
+Hornsby and the Range's second album, Scenes from the Southside (on which Peter Harris replaced Mansfield), was released in 1988.
 It included "Look Out Any Window" and "The Valley Road" which many critics noted for their "more spacious" musical arrangements, allowing for "more expressive" piano solos from Hornsby.
 It also included "Jacob's Ladder", which the Hornsby brothers wrote for musician friend Huey Lewis; Lewis's version became a number one hit from his album Fore!.
 Scenes offered further slices of "Americana" and "small-town nostalgia", but it was the band's last album to perform well in the singles market.